eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_use_cases.md

 * Singal Consumer should get exactly all signal values requested.

 **Postconditions:**
-* Signal Consumer receives a vector with all signals requested in same order as requested.
+* Signal Consumer receives a list with all signals requested in same order as requested.

 **Sequence diagram:**
 ![Signal Consumer](../diagrams/consumer_get_values.svg)

 **Basic Flow:**
-1. Provider opens bidirectional stream and sends a claim actuators request.
-2. Databroker stores the claim request.
-3. Provider starts publishing at a high frequency sensor and actuator values as soon as received from Vehicle network.
+1. Provider opens bidirectional stream and starts publishing sensor and actuator values at the cycle time received from Vehicle network.
-4. Signal Consumer calls GetValues with signal paths.
+4. Signal Consumer calls GetValues with signal paths/ids.
 5. Databroker sends the response with signal values back to the Signal Consumer.
 9. Use case finishes.